 The Overhead Crane safety course from Safety First Training is an OHSA based program that teaches about the various types of overhead cranes, pre-operation inspection, overall equipment features, safe operation procedures and hazard avoidance.
-Training is offered around Southern Ontario including Toronto, Mississauga, Brampton, Markham, Oakville, Burlington, Hamilton, Niagara Falls, London, Kitchener, Waterloo, Cambridge and Barrie.
+Training is offered around Southern Ontario including Toronto, Mississauga, Brampton, Markham, Oakville, Burlington, Hamilton, Niagara Falls, Kitchener, Waterloo, Cambridge.
 We also offer Train the Trainer courses for Overhead Crane Operator Certification.

 Note – we do not provide public sessions for individuals

 Want to take the Online course instead?View Online Course

 Overhead Crane Training: Operator Certification